Erskine College

-Erskine College is a private Christian college in Due West, South Carolina.
+Erskine College is a private Christian college in Due West, South Carolina, United States.
 It is an undergraduate liberal arts college and a graduate theological seminary.
 The college was founded in 1839 by the Associate Reformed Presbyterian Church.
 Its sports teams compete in NCAA Division II as a member of Conference Carolinas.

 History

 Erskine College was founded by the Associate Reformed Presbyterian Church in 1839.
 Prior to this time the church had established an academy for men in Due West, S.C., in 1835, and a seminary in 1837.
 The academy became Erskine College, the first four-year church-related college in South Carolina.
 It was named for Ebenezer Erskine, a pastor and one of the founders of one of the antecedent bodies of the Associate Reformed Presbyterian Church.
 Erskine had led a group of separatists from the Church of Scotland to found an Associate Presbytery.

 Erskine began to admit women in 1894 and officially became coeducational in 1899.
 In 1927, it merged with Due West Female College, founded in 1859.
 In 1929, Bryson College closed and merged with Erskine College.

-A planned merger of the college, the seminary, and the Due West Woman’s College paved the way for accreditation by the Southern Association of Colleges in 1925.
+A planned merger of the college, the seminary, and the Due West Woman's College paved the way for accreditation by the Southern Association of Colleges in 1925.
 By 1927 the three schools had merged into one institution called Erskine College, with the seminary serving as its graduate theological school.

 During World War II Erskine served as a cadet training school for the United States Army Air Corps.
-A substantial enrollment effort in the late 1950s brought Erskine’s undergraduate enrollment to over 700 students throughout the 1960s and into the 1970s.
-In 2014, Erskine celebrated 175 years as a Christian academic community, and in the 2022-23 school year, enrollment hit an all-time high of 830 undergraduate and 137 graduate seminary students.
+A substantial enrollment effort in the late 1950s brought Erskine's undergraduate enrollment to over 700 students throughout the 1960s and into the 1970s.
+In 2014, Erskine celebrated 175 years as a Christian academic community, and in the 2022–2023 school year, enrollment was at an all-time high of 830 undergraduate and 137 graduate seminary students.

-On March 11, 2014, a website article on Outsports detailed the coming out of two male players on the college's volleyball team.
+On March 11, 2014, a website article on Outsports detailed the coming out of two gay male players on the college's volleyball team.
 On February 27, 2015, Erskine College released a statement that students are expected to "follow the teachings of scripture concerning matters of human sexuality."